AbdulSaboor345/Simple-Calculator/README.md

 ## Usage
 After starting the application, follow the on-screen instructions to perform calculations.
 Simply select the desired operation (addition, subtraction, multiplication, or division) and input the numbers you wish to calculate.

-## Acknowledgments
-CLI Simple Calculator acknowledges the assistance of Code with Hamza for his valuable contributions and guidance during the development process.So, to thank him make sure to check out his YouTube channel "Code with Hamza"

 ## Features